Red Potato Salad

 - If you use a certified gluten-free Dijon mustard, your red potato salad will gluten-free.

 - I recommend adding coarsely chopped hard boiled eggs to this red potato salad, but you may leave out the eggs if you prefer.
-The easiest way to cook the eggs is to make Instant Pot hard boiled eggs.
+Here’s how I cook perfect hard boiled eggs.

 More tasty summer sides dishes: